 The wave of litigation could prove extremely costly to USC, as scores of former patients have recently come forward accusing Tyndall of abuse during his nearly 30-year stint at the university, and claimed that USC failed to take action despite knowledge of the doctor’s behavior.

-May 23, 2018 – Among the recent accusations made against Tyndall:
+Among the accusations made against Tyndall:

 - One woman claims that Tyndall forced his entire ungloved hand into her vagina during an appointment in 2003, while making "vulgar" remarks about her genitalia;